 January 17, 2011

 More changes have been made by the Federal Government to CMHC lending practices.
 Note that these rules do not apply to mortgages that are conventional (under 80%).
 The first change is to mortgage refinancing.
 Now existing owners can only refinance to 85% from 90% previously.
 This will have no impact on the selling of condos.
 Neither will the second change impact condo sales, whereby Home Equity Lines secured by a property will no longer be insured by CMHC.
 These loans were used by many for big purchases such as home renovations, investments, and second properties.
 The key change to the condo market is the reduction in the amortization period from 35 to 30 years.
 The impact is to increase monthly mortgage payments by 7.8% for the same amount borrowed at the same interest rate.
-If a buyer is tight to the lending ratios, it means that their income would have to increase by this same 7.8% to ...
+If a buyer is tight to the lending ratios, it means that their income would have to increase by this same ...

 UNDERSTANDING THE TORONTO HOUSING AND CONDO MARKET